1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

 While attending Vanderbilt University, Erica served as an intern to former U.S. Senator Saxby Chambliss in Atlanta, Georgia.
 She also studied abroad for a semester at the University of Edinburgh Institute of Governance and was a parliamentary aide to Member of Scottish Parliament John Lamont in Edinburgh, Scotland.

-Erica was recognized as a “Rising Star” in 2022 for Intellectual Property Litigation by Super Lawyers magazine.
+Erica was recognized as a “Rising Star” in 2022 and 2023 for Intellectual Property Litigation by Super Lawyers magazine.

 University of North Carolina School of Law J.D.
 (2017)